10 of the most entertaining things to do with kids in Ballarat

 catching fish with kids at Tuki Trout Farm, Ballarat

-Jump in the car early to smash out the 40-odd minutes it’ll take you to find Tuki Trout Farm just out of Ballarat proper.
+Jump in the car early to smash out the 40-odd minutes it’ll take you to find Tuki trout farm and retreat just out of Ballarat proper.
 Ambitious anglers will delight in the attraction’s trout-filled pond where all your supplied gear (think rods, bait and nets) will help even the inexperienced attract a nibble or few.
 The odds are so good that visitors are encouraged to bring their own cooler box and containers to help carry catches back to the accommodation with ease.
 Best of all, once you do reel a sucker in, the team clean and package it up for you.
 How easy is that?

 5. Kryal Castle